oleg4442/socket-server/README.md

 Server is listening port 4000 and shows report every 10 seconds in console Client creates 5 client threads.
 Each thread posts 10K numbers to the server simultaneously

+numbers.log file will be available after client finish its work.